Third Way: Criticism

-The Third Way has been criticized as being a vague ideology with no specific commitments:
+The Third Way has been criticised as being a vague ideology with no specific commitments:

 The Third Way is no more than a crude attempt to construct a bogus coalition between the haves and the haves not: Bogus because it entices the haves by assuring them that the economy will be sound and their interests would not be threatened, while promising the have-nots a world free from poverty and injustice.
 Based on opportunism, it has no ideological commitment at all.

 After the dismantling of his country's Marxist–Leninist government, Czechoslovakia's conservative finance minister Václav Klaus declared in 1990: "We want a market economy without any adjectives.
 Any compromises with that will only fuzzy up the problems we have.
 To pursue a so-called 'third way' [between central planning and the market economy] is foolish.
 We had our experience with this in the 1960s when we looked for a socialism with a human face.
 It did not work, and we must be explicit that we are not aiming for a more efficient version of a system that has failed.
 The market is indivisible; it cannot be an instrument in the hands of central planners".

 Left-wing opponents of the Third Way argue that it represents social democrats who responded to the New Right by accepting capitalism.
 The Third Way most commonly uses market mechanics and private ownership of the means of production and in that sense it is fundamentally capitalist.
 In addition to opponents who have noticed this, other reviews have claimed that Third Way social democrats adjusted to the political climate since the 1980s that favoured capitalism by recognising that outspoken opposition to capitalism in these circumstances was politically nonviable and that accepting capitalism as the current status quo and seeking to administer it to challenge laissez-faire liberals was a more pressing immediate concern.
 With the rise of neoliberalism in the late 1970s and early 1980s and the Third Way between the 1990s and 2000s, social democracy became synonymous with it.
 As a result, the section of social democracy that remained committed to the gradual abolition of capitalism and opposed the Third Way merged into democratic socialism.
 Many social democrats opposed to the Third Way overlap with democratic socialists in their committiment to an alternative to capitalism and a post-capitalist economy and have not only criticised the Third Way as anti-socialist and neoliberal, but also as anti-social-democratic in practice.